Please read this ENTIRE article

 Is the track perfect AND the wheels are 1000% clean?

 Just because you cannot READ the CV does not mean you cannot WRITE the CV.
 It’s called blind push programming similar to programming on the main.
 This is a fairly common issue and not always an indication of hardware problems.
 The fact is some decoders will not read back at all but will program just fine.
+You may get an option to "program anyway".
+Try that too.

 Each time you read or write information to the loco it should move a small tiny bit to visually confirm it received your input and is doing something.
 If you can't tell it is moving when reading or writing visually, you can lightly rest a finger on the loco and feel for movement.